HiLab-git/PyMIC_examples/segmentation/JSRT/README.md

 ![avg_loss](./picture/jsrt_avg_loss.png)

 ## Testing and evaluation
 1. Run the following command to obtain segmentation results of testing images.
-If you use [the pretrained model][model_link], you need to edit `checkpoint_name` in `config/train_test.cfg`.
+By default we use the latest checkpoint.
+You can set `ckpt_mode` to 1 in `config/train_test.cfg` to use the best performing checkpoint based on the validation set.

 ```bash
 mkdir result